 Have you experience these types of listening in your own interactions with people?

 What type of a listener are you?

 In what ways can you improve (or help others improve) listening skills?

 Use the related resources below to learn more.

 Learning and Practice

-Look at the vocabulary words on the right.
+Look at the vocabulary words below.

 How many of these words and expressions do you know?